CristianBuca/MS3_TopShelf/README.md

 * Use MongoDB to store user data.
 * Use Python and Flask Framework to offer a way for the user to interact with the database.
 * Give the users full CRUD functionality over their collections.
+* Offer a responsive and mobile-friendly experience to users.

 ## **User Goals**